rgrannell1/bang/README.md

 Bang!
 ===========

-Bang! (a nod to Bing) is a node js application to provide query redirection to several search engines using DuckDuckGo-like bang operators.
-The advantages to using Bang! are it defaults to Google search, and that it doesn't rely on DuckDuckGo's servers being operational in order to redirect your query.
+Bang! (a nod to Bing) is a node application to provide query redirection to several search engines using DuckDuckGo-like bang operators.
+The advantages to using Bang! are it defaults to Google search, and that your query is not relayed through an intermediate server since Bang! is locally hosted.

-It is currently only supported for Firefox on Ubuntu, since that's my personal setup.
+It is currently only supported for Firefox, since that's my browser of choice.

 <img src="example.gif"> </img>